PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set show_warnings 0

-When warnings are hidden by default, you can use the `-w` command line argument to show them for a single script run.
+> Note: When warnings are hidden by default, you can use the `-w` command line argument to show them for a single script run.

 ## Showing progress by default
 By default, PHP_CodeSniffer will run quietly and only print the report of errors and warnings at the end.
 If you want to know what is happening you can turn on progress output, but you can also enable this by default if you prefer.
 To show progress by default, set the `show_progress` configuration option to `1`.